Internet in Japan: Finding English-Speaking Providers in Japan

 The company in charge of installing your Internet connection in your home will generally provide one of two main types of broadband Internet access.
 These types are ADSL and Hikari-Fiber (known as fiber optic in many other countries).

 A limited number of these companies do still offer a cable connection for those that are interested.
 While there are some technological differences between ADSL and Hikari-Fiber, they are both able to provide high-speed Internet access at a similar price point.
 The main distinction between the two connection types is that Hikari-Fiber has a much higher theoretical speed and is able to provide a higher tier of service, usually refered to as a "gigabyte service" or something similar.

 Be sure to check with your building's management and the company that is in charge of installing the Internet connection when choosing and Internet connection type as the type of connection you are able to use will vary depending on your address and the building.

-Below are the two main companies that provide high-speed Internet line connections.
+Below are companies that provide high-speed Internet line connections.